 This component is from the Global Competitiveness Report question: "The legal framework in your country for private businesses to settle disputes and challenge the legality of government actions and/or regulations is inefficient and subject to manipulation (= 1) or is efficient and follows a clear, neutral process (= 7)".
 The question's wording has varied slightly over the years.

-Note The "Rule of Law" ratings from the World Bank's Worldwide Governance Indicators have been used to fill in country omissions in the primary data source since 1995.
+Source World Economic Forum, Global Competitiveness Report.
+The "Rule of Law" ratings from the World Bank's Governance Indicators project are used to fill any values missing from the primary data source since 1995.